glitch-game-club/glitch-game-club/README.md

 ##  Mozilla HTML5 Game Club Resource in a Nutshell

-Creating a coding club to make Video Games to change the world and allow learners to be choose their own paths,  work collaboratively and be inspired to make great campaign messages
+This resource is about creating a coding club to make Video Games to change the world.
+We help learners to be choose their own paths, work collaboratively and be inspired to make fun games with positive messages.

 Fostering a new process and community to make and distribute  HTML5 “Video Games for Change”  where participants can contribute based on their own interests.